varung97/addressbook-level4/docs/UserGuide.md

 <a id="done"></a>
 #### Ticking off tasks: `#done`
+_Perhaps the most satisfying command!
+Let's you mark a task as done._<br>
 Format: `#done <task number>`

 > Task number specifies which out of the tasks on the screen you wish to tick off